gitrodrigosoria/MultipleCurrencies/README.md

 # MultipleCurrencies
-Project created to retrieve price of global Euro and price of Euro in several brokers, to compare with Real currency.
+Project created to retrieve price of global Euro and price of Euro in several brokers, to compare with Brazilian Real currency.